The Québec maritime Blog

-Helpful tip: Participate in a guided tour of the aquarium park to learn many fascinating details about the biodiversity of the St. Lawrence.
+Helpful tip: Participate in a guided tour of the aquarium to learn many fascinating details about the biodiversity of the St. Lawrence.
 Naturalist guides will be happy to answer all your questions.
-You can also dip your fingers in the touch tanks to handle several species of invertebrates, including sea urchins and sea cucumbers.
+You can also dip your fingers in the touch pools to handle several species of invertebrates, including sea urchins and sea cucumbers.

 Bonus: If you’d like to try something hands on, participate in the fish-harvesting activity.
 Put on a pair of waders and accompany your guide to check out the various species caught in a fyke net along the shore.
 This large fish trap keeps the marine species it catches alive and allows them to be observed.
 Find out when this activity is offered, as it takes place at low tide only.

 What: A Québec park that protects many ecosystems you can discover by visiting its islands, bays and mountains

 Where: Le Bic sector, 20 km (12 mi.) from downtown Rimouski (Bas-Saint-Laurent)

 The best time to visit: The park is open every day of the year!
 If you’re a birdwatcher, you’ll particularly want to visit in the spring.